The UCOL Te Kura Tapere: Certificate in Introductory Conservation programme consists of 30 credits.

 Edu-tourism/ Manaakitanga in te ao tūroa 15 credits

-- Adapt own behavioural style and apply customer service techniques to manaaki visitors
+- Adapt your own behavioural style and apply customer service techniques to manaaki visitors

 - Assist with preparing and leading an outdoor activity in te ao tūroa